VAchris/VOLDEMORT/README.md

 2. report generator for a "build difference" report

 3. optimization (threading) to speed up FMQL calling.
-The current VDM is network I/O bound
+The current VDM is network I/O bound [CHECKED IN]

 4. a standard Windows install